mrutunjayachavadi/MyRetail/README.md

 2. Data Validation for all the api's should be added.
 3. Exception handling  can be improved to include proper response messages for failure/erroneous scenarios.
 4. Externalization of property files like application.properties for pointing application to desired datastore.
-5. Software Excellence like junit code coverage, fanout, Cyclomatic complexity and compiler warnings.
+5. Software Excellence like junit code coverage, fanout, Cyclomatic complexity and compiler warnings should be taken care.